If you have an AR-15…what’s the furthest distance you’ve shot with it? How big was the target? Paper target or steel?

 What’s around the barrel also matters.
-It should definitely be free floated, so that pressure on the handguard won’t affect point of impact downrange.
-Since precision long range matches often require you to shoot off props that you’ll wedge your gun against for maximum stability, you don’t want pushing your handguard onto a support to make your rounds travel unpredictably because the barrel has shifted.
+It should definitely be free floated so that pressure on the handguard won’t affect point of impact downrange.
+Since precision long range matches often require you to shoot off props that you’ll wedge your gun against for maximum stability, you don’t want to push your handguard onto a support to make your rounds travel unpredictably because the barrel has shifted.

 There are other parts that won’t directly affect the bullet, but you should pay attention to them because they will affect the other part of the equation: you.

 For instance, the stock is a key element in how you position yourself behind your gun, so it should be solid and comfortable so that your face and, more importantly, your eye, lines up with your sights or optic the same way every time.

 Similarly, a trigger that you are confident with and don’t have to fight will give you one less thing to worry about as you make your shot.